 -- On June 8, the Brattleboro Police Department came into contact with Thomas W. Trower, 52, of Brattleboro, who was standing in Main Street soliciting donations for the Strolling of the Heifers.
 According to police, Trower did not have permission from the organization to do so.
 He was arrested and cited with disorderly conduct.
 He was also ticketed with soliciting while on a public highway.

 -- On June 9, the Brattleboro Police Department arrested Gregory Moffit, 26, of South Newfane, and cited him with operating a vehicle with a criminally suspended license.
-He was ordered to appear in court at a later date.

 -- On June 10, the Brattleboro Police Department responded to Elliot Street for the report of an intoxicated juvenile, who was eventually cited with consumption of a malt beverage by a minor.